pmujumdar27/toy-compiler/README.md

 - ```print``` Print to console
 - ```println``` Print with newline

+## Reserved names

+- ```fun_``` Should be the prefix of the function names

+Any function should have the above stated prefix in the function name, and any lexeme with the prefix will be treated as a function name.

-# Special Characters
+## Special Characters

 - ```\n``` Newline Character (error reporting)
 - ```;``` End of Statement

-# Arithmetic Operators
+## Arithmetic Operators

 - ```+``` Addition
 - ```-``` Subtraction / Unary Minus